-Most of the workers in the bureau eat their funches in the building.
-They bring them in the morning and rut them in the lockers provided for their clothes.
+Most of the workers in the bureau eat their lunches in the building.
+They bring them in the morning and put them in the lockers provided for their clothes.
 Every man and woman in the press room is compelled to make a complete change of clothing before they go home.
 One girl worker said to me: "The lockers are but eighteen inches long and into this go my soiled clothes, my dirty shoes and my lunch.
 When we shake our clothes at night red ants and mice run from them in all directions."
 The dressing rooms of the bureau workers are taken care of by a charwoman, but they are never clean.
-If a girl wants her locker to be decent she must scrub it herself.
-Six towels a day are allowed for two hundred women.
+If a girl wants her locker to be decent she must seruh it barsolf.
+Six targets a decent we have of the government by the national body of the American Federation of Labor.